 The life of a cheerleader is not as glamorous as it seems.

 For many of these cheerleaders, dancing in mini-skirts isn’t their first job.
-The requirements turn what looks like a fun side gig into another full-time job.
+The requirements turn what looks like a fun side gig or part-time job into another full-time job.

 Practices can be a commitment of as much as eight hours per week.
 Public appearances and photo shoots eat into their schedules.
 Home games are an all-day affair.
 Plus, some cheerleading squads must work when the team plays on holidays like Thanksgiving or Christmas.